 - Monday, Aug.
 27, 6-7:30 p.m.

 - Monday, Sep.
 10, 9:30 a.m.-7:30 p.m.

 Who's who?
 Here are some of the main players:

 The district's Community Engagement Committee consists of Superintendent Dr. Brian Harris; Erica Loiacono, director of public relations (RSVP contact); Bill Farley, assistant superintendent for business operations; Joanne Panopoulos, assistant superintendent for student services; Stephanie Farrelly, principal at Jefferson and board members Andy Johnson and Jim Vroman.

 The District 200 Board of Education includes Rosemary Swanson, board president; Barbara Intihar, vice president; Joann Coghill; Jim Gambaiani; Andy Johnson; Ken Knicker; and Jim Vroman.

-ECRA Group is the consulting firm the district hired in August to conduct community surveys (so, they might call you) and assist with the community forums.
+ECRA Group is the consulting firm the to conduct community surveys (so, they might call you) and assist with the community forums.